ErnestWKLeung/ClubSimObjC/README.md

 This app is using typical Apple MVC architecture.

 Also, due to time limited, the source control structure is not a standard git flow (master, developer, feature branch).

+TestFlight version is prepared.
+Please email me to get the redeem code.